 Art dealer Mark Borghi, who operates galleries in Manhattan and Bridgehampton, New York, sold about $4m of art in the past three weeks.
 Among the works was a $1m painting by Joan Mitchell and a $125,000 drawing by Ed Ruscha.

 “It’s a spike for sure,” said Borghi, whose clients work on Wall Street and at hedge funds.
-“Since this whole turmoil has started, I’ve had meetings with new collectors who are tired of the stock market and want to invest in the art market.”For all the latest art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Since this whole turmoil has started, I’ve had meetings with new collectors who are tired of the stock market and want to invest in the art market.”art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.